NENA911/NG911GISDataModel/postgresql/README.md

 This initial data is not required and may be altered by each organization to meet each organization's unique operating environment and values.

-* At the prompt, paste the code from the Data Model Initial Data SQL Script into the psql shell and hit Enter.
+* At the prompt, **paste the code from the Data Model Initial Data SQL Script** into the psql shell and hit **Enter**.
 The result should resemble the image below.

   ![](.imgs/9_dm_initial_data_script.png)